Keitark/klipper-kossel_linear_plus-skr2/README.md

 ## Quick Guide for installation

-Recommend to install [Fluidd](https://docs.fluidd.xyz/). below summarizes the flow should be done here after.
+Recommend to install [Fluidd](https://docs.fluidd.xyz/).
+Below summarizes the flow should be done here after.

 1. Download Fluidd installer
 1. Burn Rapsberry Pi image to SD card provided from above.